 Are professional fees tax deductible?

 Generally yes — professional fees paid for legal, accounting, bookkeeping, consulting, and tax preparation services are deductible when they are ordinary and necessary for your business.
-Personal services and capital-related fees follow different rules.
+Personal services, start-up or formation costs, and fees tied to capital transactions can follow different rules.

 ← Back to Expense Deductibility Guide

-On this page: Short answer · Who this applies to · When it's deductible · When it's not deductible · Fee categories · Schedule C · Example · Records · Specific lookups · FAQ
+On this page: Short answer · Who this applies to · When it's deductible · When it's not deductible · Fee categories · Schedule C · Example · Records · Specific lookups · IRS sources · FAQ

 Short answer

 Generally yes.
-Professional fees are tax deductible when they are ordinary and necessary costs for your business — not personal in nature and not related to acquiring or selling a capital asset.
+Professional fees are tax deductible when they are ordinary and necessary costs of running your business.
+The main exceptions are personal services and fees that must be treated as start-up, organizational, or capital costs instead of a current expense.

 Who this typically applies to